Health in the United Kingdom: Disability

 In 2014 more than 11 million British people (excluding Northern Ireland) were reported to have a long term impairment or disability.
 The incidence rises with age.
 About 6% of children, 16% of working age adults and 45% of pensioners are reported as having a disability.

+Life expectancy

+The COVID-19 pandemic caused a one-year drop in UK life expectancy.
+A 2024 study by the King's Fund found that life expectancy at birth in England fell in 2020 by about 1.3 years for males and 0.9 years for females – the largest decline seen since World War II – before stabilising in subsequent years.

 Vaccination

 In the United Kingdom, the purchase and distribution of vaccines is managed centrally, and recommended vaccines are provided for free by the NHS.
-In the UK, no laws require vaccination of schoolchildren.

 Social and economic issues

 The Black Report, published by the Conservative government in 1980, highlighted the relationship between socioeconomic status and health outcomes.
 It demonstrated greater inequality of mortality between occupational classes I and V both in 1970–72 and 1959–63 than in 1949–53.

-The decline in performance of the NHS since 2016 is said to give the British population the worst access to healthcare in Europe and it is suggested as a significant cause of increased disability and reduction in economic activity, especially for people with mental health problems.
-People on the periphery of society who were already exposed to greater health risks are thought to have particular difficulties.